United Kingdom in the Eurovision Song Contest 1988: Submissions and selection

 With the third listening, this consisted of one session divided into four sections at 11 songs per section, making a total of 44 songs.
 All songs reaching this stage were again mixed and re-numbered so that they were not played in the same order as previous listenings.
 The songs were played for two minutes each and voted upon.
 Fifteen judges consisting of similar representatives as previous sessions but also invited were special guests which included successful songwriters and record producers.
 No member serving on this panel had any interest in any of the songs.
 Top 3 from each session automatically put through to the final 20.
 Bottom 4 from each section were eliminated.

 Middle 4 from each session put forward for Fourth listening.

 On the Fourth Listening was one session of 16 songs.
 All songs reaching this stage were again mixed and re-numbered so that they were not played in the same order as previous hearings.
 Songs were played for 2 minutes each and voted upon.
 Continuation of third session and therefore the same judges were in attendance.
 The 8 songs with the highest score went forward to Fifth and final listening.

-The Fifth Listening was consisted of one session of 20 songs to be reduced to 8 songs for the Song for Europe broadcast.
+The Fifth Listening was consisted of one session of 20 songs to be reduced to 8 songs for the A Song for Europe broadcast.
 The listening was held at a meeting at the BBC Television Centre under the auspices of James Moir, Head of Variety.
 Judges consisting of Radio 2 and Television producers, representatives of the Music Publishers Association (MPA), British Phonographic Industry and British Academy of Songwriters Composers and Authors.